rogerlew/advanced-human-factors/2024_schedule.md

 #### 2. Physicians' ability to adapt to new technologies (Arturo)

+#### 3. Importance and relevance of Human Factors for patients in cancer recovery (Steven)

 # Topics

 ## Steven

-Importance and relevance of Human Factors for patients in cancer recovery
+<strike>Importance and relevance of Human Factors for patients in cancer recovery </strike>

 <strike>Implications of using LLM (AI) for higher educational settings</strike>